OpenMDAO/POEMs/POEM_056.md

 effect of making that particular function definition dependent on `jax`, i.e. if someone with `jax` created the function as part of a library and that library was used by someone else without `jax` then the function definition would raise an exception because the output shape(s) would be unknown.
-This is less of an issue if the function is created with the expectation that its derivatives would be computed using `jax` for AD.
+This is not an issue if the function is decorated with `declare_partials` (see below) specifying that `jax` be used as the method to compute partial derivatives because in that case, there will already be a `jax` dependency.

 ### Getting the metadata